yafujimoto/yafujimoto.github.io/essays/useai.md

 I have used AI in class this semester in the following areas:

   1. Experience WODs e.g. E18
+For experience WODs, I did not think to use any form of AI because there were always detailed instructions, helpful clips, and youtube videos given to us as a resource.
   2. In-class Practice WODs
+For in-class practice WODs,
   3. In-class WODs
+For in-class WODs,
   4. Essays

   5. Final project